Courses

 Lec-8.75 P/NP Available

-Teachers in ECE, K-12 and youth-serving programs attend seminars on emerging trends and issues related to improving program quality, understanding child development, specific curricular content, advocacy and community resources in the SF Bay Area, assessment and planning and teaching and learning.
+Teachers in ECE, TK-12 and youth-serving programs attend seminars on emerging trends and issues related to improving program quality, understanding child development, specific curricular content, assessment, teaching and learning.

 CSU